-- An organization may collect, use, or disclose personal data about an individual only for purposes that a reasonable person would consider appropriate in the circumstances and, if applicable, only after it has notified the individual of those purposes. - The organization must collect, use, or disclose personal data only for the purposes for which the individuals gave consent.
+Data protocitori obligationo Who has the responsibility Purpose limitation Section 18 An organization may collect, use, or disclose personal data about an individual only for purposes that a reasonable person would consider appropriate in the circumstances and, if applicable, only after it has notified the individual of those purposes.
+The organization must collect, use, or disclose personal data only for the purposes for which the individuals gave consent.
 Customer responsibility to ensure collection, use, or disclosure of personal data is limited to the purposes for which the individuals gave their consent.

-• The data you entrust to Google Cloud belongs to your organization.
+Google Cloud support The data you entrust to Google Cloud belongs to your organization.
 We process your organization's data according to your explicit instructions under our contractual obligations to you.
 Our automated systems process your data to provide you services and protection, such as performing spam and malware detection, sorting email for features like Priority Inbox, and returning fast search results for information in your accounts.
 We may only access data in your account in strict compliance with our privacy policy and your customer agreement.
 We offer customers detailed terms of service that describe our commitment to protecting your data.
-To read more, please visit Section 5.2 of the Data Processing Amendment (DPST) for GCP and Section 5.2 of the Data Processing Amendment (DPA) for G Suite.
+To read more, please visit Section 5.2 of the Cloud Data Processing Addendum.